Causal Inference for Social Discrimination Reasoning: Causal Individual Discrimination

-\textbf {2)}The variables that are strongly correlated with both group participation and decision are candidates for inclusion.
-The final selection, including fixing of correlation threshold, is decided by a domain expert.
+\textit{2)} The variables that are correlated with both group membership and decision are candidates for inclusion in the propensity score model.
+The correlation measure and its threshold is decided by a domain expert.
+For example, variables producing information gain $\geq 0.05$ w.r.t. both group and decision variables could be candidates for selection.

-\textbf {3)}The variables that are proxies for the group membership (e.g., having a correlation value >95\%) are removed.
+\textit{3)} Remove from the selected candidates, variables that are proxies for the group membership, i.e., variables that are almost duplicates of the group variable, as they can cause the propensity scores to be either zero or one.
+For example, variables producing an entropy $\geq 0.95$ for predicting the group variable are removed.

-Propensity scores can answer the following counter-factual question: ``what kind of outcomes would we have observed had the decision involving unprotected individuals involved protected ones instead"?
-Let us introduce now weights $w({\bf x})$ such that the distribution of the protected and unprotected group become identical, i.e.,~such that:
+Propensity scores can answer the following counter-factual question: ``what kind of outcomes would we have observed had the decision involving unprotected individuals involved protected ones instead?"
+Let us introduce now weights $w({\bf x})$ such that the distribution of the protected and unprotected group becomes identical, i.e.,~such that:

 By simple algebra and the Bayesian rule, we obtain: